 PIONEER IN HOPE-CENTERED WORK CULTURES | PATAGONIA FILM SUBJECT | HOST OF THE FULL SPECTRUM PODCAST | FORMER WHITE HOUSE ADVISOR

-Dubbed "the hope whisperer," Molly demonstrates that hope is not a fluffy concept—it’s an evidence-based, highly effective strategy.
-Her remarkable life story, depicted in the acclaimed Patagonia film THE SCALE OF HOPE (2022), blends her pursuit of climbing steep ice faces in Alaska, her personal journey with Bipolar II Disorder, and her work to transform societal narratives.
-The film has amassed over one million views on YouTube, streamed on Delta Airlines, and was added to the permanent collection of the New York Museum of Modern Art.
+Dubbed the “hope whisperer,” her life story was depicted in Patagonia’s award-winning film THE SCALE OF HOPE (2022), which chronicles her ice climbing adventures in Alaska, her personal journey with Bipolar II Disorder, and her life’s mission to transform societal narratives.
+Her story has inspired a global audience — with over one million views on YouTube, previous streaming on Delta Airlines, and an induction into the permanent archives of the New York Museum of Modern Art (2023 AICP Award).

 Pete Souza